Join us every Saturday for our lay-led Liturgy at 5:30 pm atThe Havens@St. Stephen's Episcopal Church

 DignityHouston is a vibrant community of LGBTQ Catholics who really believe that All Are Welcome.
 You suffer enough as you go through your daily life.
 Take a moment to come join us as we sing a New Church into being.

 Got questions?
 Want to know more before you decide?
-Email us, and we'll get right back with you.
+Email us, and we'll get right back to you.

 You can find us right in the heart of the old Montrose.
 (Hey, we're LGBTQ Catholics, after all.)